Spread the love

 Exosome Treatment For Optic Nerve Atrophy

-Exosome therapy for optic nerve atrophy (ONA) is an emerging area of research that holds promise for the treatment of this condition.
+Exosome therapy for optic nerve atrophy (ONA) is an emerging area of research that holds promise for treating this condition.
 Optic nerve atrophy occurs when the nerve fibers of the optic nerve become damaged or die, leading to vision loss.
 Exosomes are small vesicles secreted by cells that contain various biomolecules, including proteins, lipids, and nucleic acids.
 They play a crucial role in cell-to-cell communication and can deliver therapeutic cargo to target cells.

 Exosome Therapy Advantages